 Another thing that helps me with goals, is to write them down.
 I find that if I physically write down my goals, I’m more likely to keep working towards them.

-Goal Planning Worksheets
+free printable Goal Planning Worksheets

 To help myself, I’ve created some simple goal planning worksheets for yearly and monthly goals.
 I’ve also included a social media worksheet that includes: Twitter, Facebook, Pinterest, Instagram, and Google+.
 If other networks are needed, please let me know and I’ll add those in as well.
 On the social media sheets, I’ll fill in the first two parts (goal and current) at the beginning of the month.
 At the end of the month, I’ll fill in the other two (actual and goal met).
 This allows me to really see my goal differential and figure out possible strategies to increase the following or continue working on whatever it was that I was doing to achieve that goal.